QPC-github/lock-threads/README.md

 # Lock Threads

+> This is a fork of https://github.com/dessant/lock-threads with updated dependencies + node.js 16 + 1 second delay between requests.

 Lock Threads is a GitHub Action that locks closed issues and pull requests after a period of inactivity.